reinhardt021/reinhardt021.github.io/about.md

 > Born in the East, forged in the West.
 > Making a mess in all corners of the world.
+>
 > "We shape our tools, and then our tools shape us"
+> I like to build things that I would like to use.

 <!-- # [Rotten Mangoed](http://rotten-mangoed.herokuapp.com/) -->
 <!--### [Rotten Mangoed](https://github.com/reinhardtcgr/rotten_mangoes)-->